translate/l10n-guide/docs/guide/comparingfiles.rst

 Winmerge will prompt you for the other file.

 You can use Winmerge in combination with Tortoise SVN.
-In the SVN tree, right-click the folder with changes in it, and select Tortoise -> Check for Modifications.
+In the SVN tree, right-click the folder with changes in it, and select :menuselection:`Tortoise --> Check for Modifications`.
 In the Modifications dialog, where modified files are displayed, simply double-click a file to have it opened in Winmerge.

 You can make changes to a file in Winmerge.

 Winmerge requires a BOM to recognise a Unicode file, so if your Unicode files don't have BOMs (which is the case with Toolkit produced files), you have to tell Winmerge to "fall back" to Unicode when opening a "non-Unicode" file (no, I'm not joking).
-Go Edit -> Options -> Codepage -> Custom Codepage and type in 65001 (which is the codepage for UTF8).
+Go :menuselection:`Edit --> Options --> Codepage --> Custom Codepage` and type in 65001 (which is the codepage for UTF8).

 Winmerge can also be used to compare trees and directories.